Akram Khatoon

-Akram Khatoon (born 26 September 1937, in Ajmer) is a former banker from Pakistan.
-In 1989, she became the founder President of First Women Bank Limited a position which she retained until 2004.
-In this role, she became the country's first woman bank president.
+Akram Khatoon (born 26 September 1937, in Ajmer) is a Pakistani retired banker who served the first president of First Women Bank Limited a position which she held from 1989 to 2004.

-Early life
+Early life and education

 Khatoon was born in Ajmer, British India, on 26 September 1937 to Muhammad Shafi and Hasina Begum.
 Shafi worked in the Pakistan Railways.
 Khatoon had two younger sisters.
 She attended a missionary school in Ajmer, India.
 Her parents migrated to Pakistan in 1947, when she was in grade 4.
-When her family settled in Lahore after the Partition, Khatoon was enrolled in Islamia Girls HIgh School in the Lahore Cantonment area.
+When her family settled in Lahore after the Partition, Khatoon was enrolled in Islamia Girls High School in the Lahore Cantonment area.
 She did her graduation from Lahore College for Women University and did a master in Economics from University of the Punjab through Forman Christian College Lahore in 1958.
 Khatoon had an excellent academic record.
 She took part in sports such as netball, volleyball, high jump, cycling and other activities such as debates, speech and writing competitions.
 A short autobiography of hers was published in the midweek magazine, Daily Jang of Karachi.
 Although her friends insisted, Khatoon decided against writing a book on her because she believes that readership for books is dwindling.
 Her sisters are married and live in London.
 She chose not to marry in order to care for her parents.

 Career

 Khatoon's first job was lecturing in Sukkur, Sindh.
-She joined banking as a training officer for State Bank of Pakistan’s officer training scheme.
+She joined banking as a training officer for State Bank of Pakistan's officer training scheme.
 She was one of the fifty successful candidates from West Pakistan out of a total of 1600 candidates.
 She has a Banking Diploma from Diploma Associate Institute of Bankers Pakistan (DAIBP).
 She has been serving the banking sector for the last 41 years.
 Prior to her appointment as CEO of First Woman Bank, she served Muslim Commercial Bank for 28 years in different senior management positions.
 She has the privilege of initiating women banking on a global scale by heading Muslim Commercial Banks’ first all women branch in the earlier days of her career.
 Her last assignment at Muslim Commercial Bank was chief of the recruitment and training division at head office.
 She has been a council member for the Institute of Bankers in Pakistan and also member of the board of governors for NIPA Karachi.
 She remained in the executive committee of Pakistan Banks' Association till her retirement.
 Before being appointed as the President for First Women Bank, she was interviewed by the interior minister of the time Major-General Naseerullah Khan Babar.